blazingbbq/kt21_sim/README.md

 ## Gameplay Notes

-Wherever applicable, use `ESCAPE` to cancel actions and `RETURN` to confirm actions (and end them early)
+Wherever applicable, use `ESCAPE` to cancel actions and `RETURN` to confirm actions (and end them early).
+Can also use `RETURN` while resolving attack dices in fights to automatically strike with the highest dice rolled.

 ## Core Rules